 I would like to thank Lars Hernquist and Simon White for very helpful discussions and suggestions.
-Also, I appreciate useful comments from Jim Stone, Romain Teyssier, Kees Dullemond, Dick Bond, and Steffen Hess.
+Also, I appreciate useful comments from Jim Stone, Romain Teyssier, Kees Dullemond, Dick Bond, Burton Wendroff, and Steffen Hess.
+Finally, I want to thank the referee, Hy Trac, for an insightful and constructive report that helped to improve the paper.